landlab/landlab/docs/install.rst

 preassembled scientific python distribution, such as `Continuum IO's Anaconda
 <https://store.continuum.io/cshop/anaconda/>`_ or `Enthought's Canopy
 <https://www.enthought.com/products/canopy/>`_ (we prefer to use Anaconda but
-any of these should be fine).
+either of these should be fine).
 Download and follow the appropriate instructions for your operating system/distribution.
 These collections already include compatible (and in some cases accelerated) versions of all of landlab's dependencies.
 When the distribution asks if you want to set it as the default Python for your system, say yes.